 Result Code Meaning

 NO CARRIER Connection failed

 NO ANSWER No response to '@' dial modifier

 NO DIALTONE No dial tone in X4 mode

 NO Connection failed for some other reason

 BUSY Busy signal detected

 CONNECT Connection successful; you may need to change DTE speed to the indicated baud rate.
 (See Wn and S95)

 CARRIER DCE carrier speed.
-(See Wn and S95)
+(See Wn and S 95)

 PROTOCOL: Error-correction protocol being used by the modems.
 (See Wn and S95)

 COMPRESSION: Compression technique in use by modems.
-(See Wn and S95)
+(See Wn and S 95)

-AUTOSTREAM Autostream technique in use by modems - if selected by user.
-(See Wn and S95)
+AUTOSTREAM Autostream technique in use by modems if selected by user.
+(See \mathbf{Wn} and S 95)

-Ignore other responses, but continue to wait for CONNECT \\\\, BUSY, or NO \\\\ responses.
+Ignore other responses, but continue to wait for CONNECT , BUSY, or NO responses.
 The CARRIER and PROTOCOL results are intermediate results and precede either a CONNECT or NO result.
 These results are only returned by V-series modems when configured to use an error-correcting protocol.

 If you recognize any numeric value for the baud rate after the CONNECT result, you will have a much more robust controller able to handle many situations.

-You can use the PROTOCOL result to determine if the flow control requested by the &K command is in effect for V-Series System Products.
+You can use the PROTOCOL result to determine if the flow control requested by the &K command is in effect for V-series products.